pengzhanbo/vite-plugin-mock-dev-server/README.md

 ```

-**exp:** Define multiple mock requests for the same url and match valid rules with validators
+**exp:** Define multiple mock requests for the same URL and match valid rules with validators
 ```ts
 export default defineMock([
   // Match /api/test?a=1